Sarunas-Budreckis/Google-Calendar-Obsidian-Events/README.md

 - **Sleep-Based Day Logic**: Day starts after your last "Sleep" event, ends before your next one
 - **Wake Up & Sleep Times**: Automatically shows when you wake up and go to sleep
-- **Visual Date Picker**: HTML modal with native calendar picker, defaults to previous day if before 5am
+- **Smart Date Picker**: HTML modal with native calendar picker, defaults to daily note date or today
+- **Daily Note Integration**: Automatically detects daily notes and defaults to that date
-- **Clean Output**: Direct event listing without headers
+- **Clean Output**: Direct event listing with color squares and no headers
 - **CLI Support**: Run directly from terminal

 ## Quick Setup